CERT-Polska/mquery/docs/yara.md

 ![mquery flowchart](mquery-flowchart.png?raw=1)

-Internally this is implemented with an n-gram database called ursadb.
+Internally this is implemented with an n-gram database called Ursadb.
 Visit [ursadb's repository](https://github.com/CERT-Polska/ursadb) for more details.

 In short, we look for short (3-4) byte fragments in indexed files, and we can tell (almost) immediately which files contain the given 3-byte pattern.